Aviation crash: Antonov An-148 aircraft (RA-61704), on flight 6W703, collapsed

 This Sunday comes with sad news from the world of aviation.
 The Antonov An-148 aircraft, on the 6W703 flight, crashed near Moscow.

-Update 01: 07 - 12: 02.2018: Searches are continuing, and investigators are gathering data and evidence from witnesses, as well as from Domodedovo International Airport, Moscow.
+Update 01:07 - 12: 02.2018: The search continues, and investigators are collecting data and evidence from witnesses, but also from Domodedovo International Airport, Moscow.

 Antonov An-148 (RA-61704) aircraft would have been on fire